0xgonzalo/0xgonzalo/README.md

 ### `> whoami`

-I am **Gonzalo**, a multimedia dev from Buenos Aires combining design, code, and blockchain to create unique experiences.
-I am passionate about building products in Web3 and exploring new forms of digital interaction.
+I am **0xGonzalo**, an Electronic Artist and Creative Coder from Buenos Aires combining music, arts, design, code, and blockchain to create unique experiences.
+I am passionate about building products in Web3, AI, AR/XR and exploring new forms of digital interaction.

-- 🔭 Actualmente trabajando en **smart contracts & dApps**
+- 🔭 Working with **AR Framework**
-- 🎨 Background en **multimedia y diseño**
+- 🎨 Background on **multimedia design**
 - ⛓️ Deep into **DeFi, NFTs & onchain culture**
 - 🌎 Based in **Buenos Aires, Argentina**